Lucid-Karma/Solidity-BNB-Chain-Development-Bootcamp-FinalProject/README.md

-## Support
+## Thanks

-Support for this box is available via the Truffle community [here](https://www.trufflesuite.com/community) or on our official [Discord Channel](https://discord.com/channels/789402563035660308/912296662834241597).
+Thank you for your interest in the Web3 Auction DApp project!
+For questions or suggestions, reach out to us or open an issue on [GitHub]().
+Happy bidding on the blockchain! 🚀